-Am I Eligible to take the EPA Lead Certification Online Refresher Course If My Initial Certification is Expired?
+Am I Eligible to take the EPA Lead Certification Online Refresher Course If My Initial or In-Person Refresher Certification is Expired?

 No. The EPA requires anyone who attends this refresher course must have a current lead renovator certificate that is not expired.

 Can I take the EPA Lead Certification Online Refresher Course to Renew During Two Consecutive Renewal Periods?

 No. The EPA only allows the on-line refresher course every other renewal period.
 Lead Renovator re-certification must alternate with an in-person course every other renewal period.

 How long is the EPA Lead Certification Online Refresher Course good for?